Virgo-Alpha/Virgo-Alpha/README.md

 - 👋 Hi, I’m @Virgo-Alpha
 - 👀 I’m interested in Software development, AI, Blockchain
-- 🌱 I’m currently learning Html/CSS
+- 🌱 I’m currently learning front-End Web Development
 - 💞️ I’m looking to collaborate on Crypto, Fintech,
-- 📫 How to reach me bensonkingori96@gmail.com, @VirgoAlpha96 on IG
+- 📫 How to reach me b.mugure@alustudent.com, bensonkingori96@gmail.com, @VirgoAlpha96 on IG

 <!---
 Virgo-Alpha/Virgo-Alpha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.